Creative Ideas for Indoor Recess

 What do you do for indoor recess when your kids need to get rid of some energy?
 Sure, art projects are fun, but sometimes your students need to get out of their seats and get moving for a while.
 To provide a fun recess while boosting students’ physical health and gross motor skills, try one of the inside recess activities below.
 As a bonus, most of these games require no equipment.

-- Indoor hopscotch: You don’t need to go outside to play hopscotch — just use masking tape to create a hopscotch outline on the floor, and use a beanbag or other soft object instead of a rock.
+You don’t need to go outside to play hopscotch — just use masking tape to create a hopscotch outline on the floor and use a beanbag or other soft object instead of a rock.

-- Musical chairs: Arrange your classroom chairs in a circle, find some upbeat music to start and stop, and you’re on your way to an easy game that will have kids scrambling and laughing together.
-To keep things from getting too crazy with the furniture, you can use items like hula-hoops for kids to stand in, and remove one hoop each time.
+Arrange your classroom chairs in a circle, find some upbeat music to start and stop, and you’re on your way to an easy game that will have kids scrambling and laughing together.
+To keep things from getting too crazy with the furniture, you can use items like hula-hoops for kids to stand in, removing one hoop each round.

-- Balloon volleyball: Simply blow up some balloons, pass them out to your students, and let the “volleyball” game begin.
-This activity can be more of a free-for-all, if your students can handle it, or you can create two teams for an organized back-and-forth game.
-For a twist, let each student who hits the balloon call out the name of another student, who must hit the balloon next.
+Simply blow up some balloons, pass them out to your students, and let the “volleyball” game begin.
+This activity can be more of a free-for-all if your students can handle it, or you can create two teams for an organized back-and-forth game.
+For a twist, let the student who hits the balloon call out the name of another student, who must hit the balloon next.

 What are some great indoor recreational activities that don’t call for quite so much activity?
 For a calmer classroom, check out some of the games below.
 Though they’re more conducive to a controlled room, they’re sure to keep your students entertained.